A complete guide about carbon road wheels

 If you want to go as fast as possible or dominate your local Strava sections, then you’ll want a set of aerodynamic wheels.
 These wheels will be mid to deep section rims.
 You’ll want to look for a more blunt profile to the wheel rim.
 The older V-shaped rims have been proven not to be as fast as blunt rims.
 Ideally, the rim will also be a little wider to allow the air to easily flow over your tire and then straight over your rim.

-If you need aero wheels, our new Aero models for 2019 will bring you all the speed you need.
+If you need aero wheels, our new Aero series wheels will bring you all the speed you need.
 They are available in both rim brake and disc brake models to make sure that you can get the exact wheels to fit your bike.

 If you don’t want to wear out your good wheels, you’ll want a set of training wheels.
 Training wheels will generally be cheaper than your good wheels.
 They will be wheels that you don’t mind running through the worst of winter weather, and ideally, they will be cheap to service.